ardata-tech/qubic-wallet/README.md

-# Qubic Connect
+# Qubic Wallet

-Qubic Connect is a MetaMask Snap that provides Qubic capabilities such as public key derivation, transaction signing, and broadcasting.
+Qubic Wallet is a MetaMask Snap that provides Qubic capabilities such as public key derivation, transaction signing, and broadcasting.
 It integrates with MetaMask to enable secure and seamless interactions with the Qubic blockchain.

 ## Prerequisites
 - MetaMask Flask installed